-AS level students are introduced to a variety of experiences employing a range of media, processes and techniques through workshop style lessons that will contribute towards their portfolio and development of skills.
-As the year progresses each student will form a chosen area of study which will develop as their Main portfolio.
+A level students are introduced to a variety of experiences employing a range of media, processes and techniques through workshop style lessons that will contribute towards their portfolio and development of skills.
+As the course progresses each student will form a chosen area of study which will develop as their Main portfolio.
 This will be confirmed and outlined in collaboration with each student after February half term each year.

 To really enable students to achieve highly they must make sure they commit as much homework time or ‘free’ time to this subject as they do to all the others.
 They will be required to investigate various forms of art from around the world by frequently visiting local art galleries and when it permits exhibitions further afield.
 Master and degree shows at local universities are a fantastic source of influence and creativity which each student should also try to attend.
 All the above research will support them when writing their 2500-3000 word personal study which accompanies their practical portfolio on submission in January of Year 13.